Home | Contact UsDonations | Volunteer | Publications | Order Form | Jewish Circumcision

 Another perspective on the infant’s response to circumcision pain is provided by Marilyn Milos, who witnessed a circumcision during her training in nursing school:

-Beginning in the 1970s, a few studies investigated the effect of circumcision on infant behavior.
-Some studies found differences in sleep patterns and more irritability among circumcised infants.( 17) In addition, changes in infant-maternal interaction were observed during the first twenty-four hours after circumcision.( 18) For example, breast- and bottle-fed infants’ feeding behavior has been shown to deteriorate after circumcision.( 19) Other behavior differences have been noted on the day following the procedure.( 20) The American Academy of Pediatrics (AAP) Task Force on Circumcision noted these various behavioral changes resulting from circumcision in their report.( 21)
+Various studies investigated the effect of circumcision on infant behavior.
+Some studies found differences in sleep patterns and more irritability among circumcised infants.(17) In addition, changes in infant-maternal interaction were observed during the first twenty-four hours after circumcision.(18) For example, breast- and bottle-fed infants’ feeding behavior has been shown to deteriorate after circumcision.(19) Other behavior differences have been noted on the day following the procedure.(20) The American Academy of Pediatrics (AAP) Task Force on Circumcision noted these various behavioral changes resulting from circumcision in their report.(21)

 Some mothers and nurses who contacted the Circumcision Resource Center also noted behavior changes.
 Sally Hughes, an obstetrical nurse who has seen many circumcised infants before they go home, reported,